intershop/intershop-pwa/docs/concepts/hybrid-approach.md

 ## Requirements

-The best way to deploy a Hybrid Approach installation is with the Intershop provided [PWA Helm chart](https://github.com/intershop/helm-charts/tree/main/charts/pwa) (0.4.0 and above with ICM 11).
+The best way to deploy a Hybrid Approach installation is using the [PWA Helm chart](https://github.com/intershop/helm-charts/tree/main/charts/pwa) (0.4.0 and above with ICM 11) provided by Intershop.
-How to configure the PWA Helm chart for the PWA and the ICM is explained in the according [Hybrid mode](https://github.com/intershop/helm-charts/tree/main/charts/pwa#hybrid-mode) paragraph.
+For information on configuration of the PWA Helm chart for PWA and ICM, refer to the according [Hybrid mode](https://github.com/intershop/helm-charts/tree/main/charts/pwa#hybrid-mode) paragraph.

-The version requirements for the involved systems are the following.
+The version requirements for the involved systems are the following:

 - Intershop 11
 - PWA 3.2.0

-The functional requirements for the Hybrid Approach to work are already available with the following versions of ICM and PWA but this way they cannot be deployed together with a combined Helm chart.
+The functional requirements for the Hybrid Approach to work are already available starting with the following versions of ICM and PWA.
+However, this way they cannot be deployed together with a combined Helm chart.

 - ICM 7.10.32.16-LTS or 7.10.38.6-LTS
 - PWA 2.3.0

-> **NOTE:** The feature is based on the assumption that the PWA and the ICM can read and write each other's cookies.
-That means that cookies written by the PWA and ICM must have the same domain and the same path.
-This works since all Responsive Starter Store requests and responses are proxied through the PWA SSR simulating a common domain.
+> **NOTE:** This feature is feature relies on the PWA and ICM being able to read and write each other's cookies.
+This means that cookies written by the PWA and ICM must have the same domain and the same path.
+This works since all Responsive Starter Store requests and responses are proxied through the PWA SSR, simulating a common domain.

-The required secure access to the PWA/NGINX deployments in production like environments is handled by the Ingress controller so the PWA and the NGINX container itself can be deployed without SSL.
+The secure access required for the PWA/NGINX deployments in production-like environments is handled by the Ingress controller, so the PWA and the NGINX container itself can be deployed without SSL.
-ICM needs to be deployed with secure access only anyways.
+ICM only needs to be deployed with secure access anyway.

 ## Architectural Concept